Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 std::cerr << "took " << timer_seconds << " seconds.\n";
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now we need a Render() function that runs on the GPU to calculates the value of each pixel and write it into the framebuffer but is called by the CPU.
 Such a function is called a kernel in CUDA.
-To tell the cuda compiler that a function is a kernel we need to add the "__global__" keyword to it:
+To tell the cuda compiler that a function is a kernel we need to add the __global__ keyword to it:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 __global__ void Render(float *fb, const int image_width, const int image_height) {
     const int i = threadIdx.x + blockIdx.x * blockDim.x;